CubeEngine/docs/commands/basics/me.md

 ## me ##
 The **/me** command is an action message
-The message will be broadcastet to all users on the server
+The message will be broadcasted to all users on the server

 #### Usage ####
 **/me** <action message\>